 I say, Hell yeah, it’s different.
 Hell yeah, the routine work is going away.
-Machines can have the crappy routine work.
+Machines can have crappy routine work.
 Bring it on!

 Instead of just enhancing the power of the collective workforce.
 Now, technology is empowering the individual like never before.
 And if we don’t screw it up as a society, we now sit at the start of a golden age for entrepreneurs.

 Don’t have an MBA from Wharton?
 No problem.
 You can find your niche as a mom-blogger making edible unicorn poop for the masses.
 Highest respect, by the way, to all unicorn-related products and anyone who comes up with them.
-Oh, and the doing fun projects with your kids angle is pretty cool too.
+Oh, and doing fun projects with your kids is pretty cool too.

 Lacking the backing of a Silicon Valley incubator?
 And any cooking expertise.
 At all?
 Not a problem.
 Just raise $55,000 on Kickstarter for your potato salad startup.
 This guy’s my hero.

-I’m not saying all this stuff makes the world a better place (even though everything I just mentioned obviously does).
+I’m not saying all this stuff makes the world a better place (even though everything I just mentioned does).
 I’m just saying, even though some doors are closing on salaried work, other doors are flinging wide open for all the creative entrepreneurs among us.

 I happen to think all of us have at least a little entrepreneur in us.
 I know everyone can create.
 And technology is breaking down barriers to business all over the place.

-Presumably, there are many, many other ways to make money and make a difference in this crazy new world that don’t involve websites and food products.
+Presumably, there are many, many other ways to make money and make a difference in this crazy new world that doesn’t involve websites and food products.
 I’m just scratching the surface of what can happen when people’s creativity is amplified by the tools of technology.